 This TIF District was established by ordinance on 1 April 2003.
 Due to the necessity to tax divide a parcel containing railroad right of way, the Cook County Clerk was unable to certify the base year Equalized Assessed Value (EAV) until calendar 2004.
 The base year EAV was certified on 7 December 2004 at \$11,215,743 utilizing the EAV of the 2001 tax year.
-Tax increment has begun to be allocated to the Redevelopment Fund with the 2003 tax year (taxes payable in 2004).
-The life of the Redevelopment District has automatically been extended for one year due to the delay in Certification.
+Tax increment began to be allocated to the Redevelopment Fund with the 2003 tax year (taxes payable in 2004).
 The boundaries of the TIF district were expanded in 2006 to include additional properties.
 The base year for these expansion parcels was frozen at their 2005 EAV values and added approximately \$2.3 million to the TIF base value.